-Simple query syntax in Azure Search
+Simple query syntax in Azure Cognitive Search

-Azure Search provides an alternative Lucene Query Syntax for more complex queries.
-To learn more about query parsing architecture and benefits of each syntax, see How full text search works in Azure Search.
+Azure Cognitive Search provides an alternative Lucene Query Syntax for more complex queries.
+To learn more about query parsing architecture and benefits of each syntax, see How full text search works in Azure Cognitive Search.

 How to invoke simple parsing